adback-anti-adblock-solution/slate/source/index.html.md

 <aside class="info">AdBack proxy is an experimental feature that require activation from an AdBack administrator.
 If you want to use our proxy feature, please contact us at "support@adback.co".</aside>

-# AdBack First Party Install
+# AdBack Proxy (1st Party Analytics & Monetization)

 To ensure a full AdBack experience where you would not be worried about AdBlock blocking third party scripts (and so your recovered ads), we recommend using a first party install (with proxy).